RobustInsight/ConstScene/README.md

 For more detailed instructions on code usage and customization, refer to the [Code Documentation](code/README.md).

-## Results
-To demonstrate the dataset's utility, we evaluated state-of-the-art object detection algorithms on our proposed benchmark.
-Detailed results and comparisons can be found in the [Results](results/) folder.

 ## License
 This dataset and code are released under the [MIT License](LICENSE).